JaedonSpurlock01/portfolio-v1/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Set up contact form

+Create an account on [https://resend.com/](https://resend.com/) and generate an API key, be sure to keep your key private and protected.
+You store this in your local environmental variables as RESEND_API_KEY

 ## Learn More

 To learn more about Next.js, take a look at the following resources: